babylonchain/finality-provider/docs/configuration.md

 If the `--config-file-dir` flag is not specified, then the default home directory will be used.
-For different operating systems those are:
+For different operating systems, those are:

 - **MacOS** `~/Library/Application Support/Eotsd`
 - **Linux** `~/.Eotsd`
 - **Windows** `C:\Users\<username>\AppData\Local\Eotsd`

-Below are some of important parameters in the `eotsd.conf` file.
+Below are some of the important parameters in the `eotsd.conf` file.

 ```bash
 # Path to EOTSD configuration file
 ConfigFile = /Users/John/Library/Application Support/Eotsd/eotsd.conf